-Healing Happens When You Bring The Spiritual and Clinical Knowledge Together with Compassion
+Healing and the Recovery Process Happens When You Bring The Spiritual and Clinical Knowledge Together with Compassion

 A proper understanding of how the addicted brain works are helpful for the recovery process.

 When we take the clinical piece out of the equation, it leaves many people feeling frustrated and hopeless because they have been trying the spiritual road alone for so long.

 They keep re-committing to their religious practices of daily scripture reading, prayers, etc., only to be frustrated again and again because of slips and relapses.

 Addiction is a chronic brain disease that needs the appropriate medication (The Language of Recovery) and treatment to heal.
 Many Good Christian people around the world just don’t want to hear that.

 They want to believe in immediate transformation and blame one of a lack of faith when change doesn’t come quickly.

 Patience and Persistence